ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 tags:
   - number-2
 ---
-Lashed with rain on our outward ride we arrived under thunderous skies Flanked by inquisitive seals our first glimpse of the sandbanks chilled Surrounded by the unpredictable sea would it swallow us up or let us be?
+Lashed with rain on our outward ride
+We arrived under thunderous skies,
+Flanked by inquisitive seals
+Our first glimpse of the sandbanks chilled,
+Surrounded by the unpredictable sea,
+Would it swallow us up or let us be?

-With trepidation we stepped ashore, trespasses on these famed sands The sun appeared, a rainbow transpired
+With trepidation we stepped ashore,
+Trespasses on these famed sands
+The sun appeared, a rainbow transpired
 An amnesty?
+We hoped,
-We hoped while the tide had other shores to scope.
+While the tide had other shores to scope.

 Respectfully we trod the sands
 Forever mindful of those who had